-Action RPGs are among one of the most popular genres in gaming today, which mostly stems from their ability to keep players engaged with a constant stream of challenges to overcome and milestones to reach.
-From The Witcher 3 to Hyper Light Drifter, games in this category have a tendency of fusing together elements from other genres in order to craft unique experiences and tell new stories.
+Action RPGs are among the most popular genres in gaming today.
+This stems from their ability to keep players engaged with a constant stream of challenges to overcome and milestones to reach.
+From The Witcher 3 to Hyper Light Drifter, games in this category tend to fuse elements from various genres to craft unique experiences and tell new stories.

 Swedish developer Experiment 101 seems to have this same goal in mind when it comes to Biomutant, the studio’s first project since being acquired by publisher THQ Nordic in 2017.
-Co-founded by Stefan Ljungqvist, a former studio art director and game director at Avalanche Studios and best known for his work on both Mad Max and the Just Cause series, the studio has ambitious goals for Biomutant and hasn’t been too shy to share details during the game’s development.
+Co-founded by Stefan Ljungqvist, a former studio art director and game director at Avalanche Studios, and best known for his work on both Mad Max and the Just Cause series, the studio has ambitious goals for Biomutant.
+It hasn’t been too shy to share details during the game’s development.

 Biomutant Release Date